 These are great skis.
 They aren't perfect.
 We found ourselves experiencing a bit of a powder skiing "speed limit".
 We are curious to someday try the next longer size.
-As with one of our perennial Editors Choice winners, we tested the Salomon a little small.
 Multiple testers on our team found themselves wishing for a little more length.

 Bad snow is never as fun as excellent snow.
 But backcountry skiing often involves "bad" snow.
 Breakable crust, deep slop, and tracked up conditions are going to happen.
 A good skier, on any gear, can revert to survival skiing tactics when the going gets tough.
 We've side-slipped entire mountains in tough conditions.

 However, good skis can extend, into the spectrum of poor snow conditions, your "normal" linked and carved turns.
 If the best skis will push those linked turns into 85% of deteriorating snow conditions, and the worst skis can barely handle the first 15%, the MTN Explore 95 will make linked turns to about the 60% level.
 For the weight and the cost, this is more than acceptable.